The new Italian eID card (Carta d'identità elettronica italiana) started to roll out throughout Italy in 2016.

 It is providing access to offer e-government services to citizens and companies alike.

-The goal is to have the system used by ten million users in 2017 (70% of population within 2020).
+The goal is to have the system used by ten million users in 2017 (70% of the population within 2020).
 The publication marks a milestone in Italy's digital agenda.

 SPID also includes an ambitious plan to digitalize health, school and justice and a scheme for electronic payments and electronic invoicing for transactions with the public administration.